makingdevices/NightUSB/README.md

 Instructions of use:

+- The .hex files and software provided will emulate a mouse that will avoid your computer to go into sleep or standby.
 - Dev Board.
 Only your imagination can tell you what to do with it :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>